 In considering whether the subject-matter of an application is an invention within the meaning of Art.
 52(1), there are two general points the examiner must bear in mind.
 Firstly, any exclusion from patentability under Art.
-52(2) applies only to the extent to which the application relates to the excluded subject-matter as such.
-Secondly, the examiner should disregard the form or kind of claim and concentrate on its content in order to identify whether the claimed subject-matter, considered as a whole, has a technical character.
+52(2) applies only to the extent to which the application relates to the excluded subject-matter as such (Art.
+52(3)).
+Secondly, the subject-matter of the claim is to be considered as a whole, in order to decide whether the claimed subject-matter has a technical character.
 If it does not, there is no invention within the meaning of Art.
 52(1).

 It must also be borne in mind that the basic test of whether there is an invention within the meaning of Art.
 52(1) is separate and distinct from the questions whether the subject-matter is susceptible of industrial application, is new and involves an inventive step.
 Technical character is assessed without regard to the prior art (see T 1173/97, confirmed by G 3/08).